Focus on Family and Disability

 February 9, 2021 – Connections Matter: Building caring connections to improve resiliency

-Taylor will be summarizing information on linking early brain development, trauma, resilience and community, connections and resources and will instruct participants how to leverage this campaign in your local community.
+Taylor will be summarizing information on linking early brain development, trauma, resilience and community, connections and resources.